nullun/algorand-teal-examples/README.md

 ## Using tealdbg

-Stepping through TEAL opcode-by-opcode is one of the best way to understand how it works.
+Stepping through TEAL opcode-by-opcode is one of the best ways to understand how it works.
 To do this we use the `tealdbg` tool which comes with [go-algorand](https://github.com/algorand/go-algorand).
 Use the following instructions as a quick guide on how to use it.

 ```shell
 goal app create --creator $ADDR \